khangdltUIT/khangdltUIT.github.io/_posts/2021-4-12-Genetic-Algorithms-for-Feature-Selection.md

 * **Giao thoa (crossover):** tạo 1 tập feature mới dựa trên csac feature của các model
 * **Đột biến (mutation):** thay đổi ngẫu nhiên 1 feature.

-Genetic algorithms(GAs) is a algorithms for stochastic global optimization which is based on Darwin.
+Genetic algorithms(GAs) are algorithms for stochastic global optimization, which is based on Darwin.
-The idea is that Gas creates random variables, then crossover them, after that combining them which is best in group  to have a best subset features.
+The idea is that Gas creates random variables, then crossover them, after that combining them which is best in the group to have the best subset features.
-A progress has 3 parts:
+Progress has 3 parts:
 * Selection
 * Crossover
-* Mutuation
+* Mutation
 ## Cài đặt với thư viện sklearn-genetic